LevyAM/cw-sre-test/README.md

 # Tonto Services Monitor

-This is a Flask application that monitors the status of HTTP and TCP endpoints and sends email notifications based on their health.
+This app provides a health check for two endpoints: a HTTP endpoint and a TCP endpoint.
+The health of each endpoint is determined by a number of factors, including the response code from the HTTP endpoint and the response from the TCP endpoint.
+If an endpoint is unhealthy, an email alert is sent to the administrator.

+The app is deployed on Heroku.
+The Procfile specifies that the app should be run using the Gunicorn WSGI server.

 ## Endpoints

-The application can be accessed at `NOT DEFINED YET`.
+The application can be accessed at `https://cw-sre-7471da4f6848.herokuapp.com`.

 The following endpoints and verbs are supported: